You'll Have a Community

 - As a freshman, fulfilling your general education requirements gets a lot easier when you can count on a study buddy in the same class living just a few doors down.

-- You will definitely feel more confident navigating around (PDF) because the first socials and activities of Welcome Week are designed to get you out of your room and comfortable with the layout of campus.
+- You will definitely feel more confident navigating Mason because the first socials and activities of Welcome Week are designed to get you out of your room and comfortable with the layout of campus.
+Check out the campus map!

 - You'll have companionship for the mundane and the exciting activities of daily living.
 Need someone to go over Spanish vocab with you while you fold laundry?
 You'll probably find help.
 Will having a friend-date for breakfast help you wake up on time for Biology?
 There's probably someone on your hall with the same concerns.